The Best Hikes near Seattle: A Complete Guide

 - Trailhead Location: Discovery Park Visitor Center

-This is, without a doubt, our absolute number one pick for hiking within Seattle, and it’s a hike that we recommend in our 3 day Seattle itinerary for visitors because we think it offers a unique perspective of Seattle, which is a relatively green city compared to most.
+This is, without a doubt, our absolute number one pick for the best hike in Seattle proper, and it’s a hike that we recommend in our 3 day Seattle itinerary for visitors because we think it offers a unique perspective of Seattle, which is a relatively green city compared to most.

 I’ll never forget landing in Seattle with Alysha, who grew up in Northern California, on our first trip to visit my family and her remarking that everything is so GREEN.